-- 7. Per SB 859, "A project funded by the Department of Food and Agriculture that results in localized impacts in disadvantaged communities shall not be considered to provide a benefit to disadvantaged communities for the purposes of Section 39713 of the Health and Safety Code."
+7. Per SB 859, "A project funded by the Department of Food and Agriculture that results in localized impacts in disadvantaged communities shall not be considered to provide a benefit to disadvantaged communities for the purposes of Section 39713 of the Health and Safety Code."
 Does the Community Impact requirement apply only to disadvantaged communities (DAC), or to any local community?
-Please clarify that a project must benefit a local DAC but not be physically located in a DAC? - Applicant response to the "Community Impact" section will be evaluated and scored during the review process regardless of the project's location.
+Please clarify that a project must benefit a local DAC but not be physically located in a DAC?

+Applicant response to the "Community Impact" section will be evaluated and scored during the review process regardless of the project's location.
 Proposed projects should provide responses to the "Community Impact" section in the RGA per guidelines provided pertaining to communities local to a project regardless of designated DAC status of such a community.
-Physical location in a designated DAC will only be used to determine a project's contribution to DAC benefits for the purposes of Health and Safety Code section 39713. - 8.
-If an electric generation project creates NOx in a DAC, will that be considered a benefit to the DAC? - If a project results in localized impacts in a DAC, it will not be considered to provide a benefit to DAC for the purposes of Health and Safety Code section 39713.
-Applicants must demonstrate commitment to mitigate impacts in the "Community Impact" section of the RGA. - 9.
-Can a project combine two different types of anaerobic digestion technologies?
+Physical location in a designated DAC will only be used to determine a project's contribution to DAC benefits for the purposes of Health and Safety Code section 39713.

+8. If an electric generation project creates NOx in a DAC, will that be considered a benefit to the DAC?

+If a project results in localized impacts in a DAC, it will not be considered to provide a benefit to DAC for the purposes of Health and Safety Code section 39713.
+Applicants must demonstrate commitment to mitigate impacts in the "Community Impact" section of the RGA.

+- 9. Can a project combine two different types of anaerobic digestion technologies?
 How should this be input in the CARB DDRDP Benefits Calculator Tool?
 For two different digester technologies, the technology handling a greater quantity of volatile solids should be selected in the calculator tool. - 10.
 Should an applicant use industry-standard defaults or operation-specific values for the percent of milk fat, and protein when calculating energy-corrected milk (ECM)?
-CDFA encourages applicants to use dairy-specific data for the percent of milk fat, and protein to eliminate feed-efficiency differences between different cow breeds. - 11.
-How are the following GHG emission reduction metrics scored: (1) total project emission reductions over 10 years; (2) GHG reduction per unit of energy-corrected milk (ECM) produced by the dairy operation over 10 years; and (3) GHG reduction per dollar DDRDP grant money requested over 10 years. - Applications will be competitively ranked on their total scores, which include estimated GHG emission reductions.
+CDFA encourages applicants to use dairy-specific data for the percent of milk fat, and protein to aligning fact and protein to aligning fact and protein to aligning fact.

+fat, and protein to eliminate feed-efficiency differences between different cow breeds.